TheBoroer/docker-squid-proxy/README.md

 [![Build Status](https://drone.bo.ro/api/badges/TheBoroer/docker-squid-proxy/status.svg)](https://drone.bo.ro/TheBoroer/docker-squid-proxy)

-# Squid4 HTTP/HTTPS Proxy with RADIUS Auth
+# Squid HTTP/HTTPS Proxy with RADIUS Auth

 This dockerfile builds a Squid 4 instance and includes all the necessary tooling to run it as a MITM (man-in-the-middle) SSL proxy.